 A tax credit modulated to the gross salary of an employee with a tax credit is granted exclusively within the framework of the tax deduction on salaries and wages.
-For employees, this tax credit (crédit d'impôt pour salariés - CIS) is worth a maximum of €696 per year in 2022 and 2023 and of €600 from 2023 onwards; it is granted according to income level on gross annual salaries of between €936 and €80,000.
+For employees, this tax credit (crédit d'impôt pour salariés - CIS) is worth a maximum of \notin 600 per year; it is granted according to income level on gross annual salaries of between \notin 936 and \notin 80,000.
+On the same principle, the CO2 tax credit amounts to a maximum of \notin 168.